casper-network/casper-node/utils/global-state-update-gen/README.md

 The tool consists of 1 main subcommand and 3 legacy subcommands:
 - `generic` - a generic update based on a config file,
-- `validators` (legacy) - updating the set of validators on the network,
+- `change-validators` (legacy) - updating the set of validators on the network,
 - `balances` (legacy) - performing some transfers between accounts,
 - `system-contract-registry` (legacy) - this was a single-use subcommand intended to introduce some changes to the system structures in the global state that couldn't be made otherwise.